python/devguide/committing.rst

    git commit -m 'bpo-12345: fix some issue.'
    # Note the commit SHA (e.g. git log or git rev-parse --short HEAD).

-Then can use cherry_picker.py_ to backport the commit.
+Then use cherry_picker.py_ to backport the commit.

 .. note::
    Even when porting an already committed patch, you should *still* check the